-Attributes of the Successful Online Learner
+Attributes of the Successful Online Learner:

 The following statement (Palloff & Pratt, 2001) describes specific attributes that the most successful online learners have been shown to possess.
 "The successful online student can work fairly well independently, engaging the course materials with minimal intervention on the part of the instructor.
 The student who needs significantly more input from the instructor and is not willing or able to engage in collaborative discussions and activities with peers is less likely to succeed online."
 Teaching online has led me to the same conclusions as these researchers.
-To be truly successful, a student must take sole responsibility for his/her education.
+To be truly successful, any learner must take sole responsibility for his/her education; of course it helps if the professor takes the same responsibility toward the success of his/her students.